Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Distribution Estimation

 Substituting Eq.~\ref{eq:Ee'2final} into Eq.~\ref{eq:varclip}, we have:

 We summarize the above results as follows: For conventional fixed dataset estimators, we have:

 For CLIP-style estimators, we have:

-where $\leq$ holds element-wise. \end{proof} The results show that, both conventional estimator and CLIP-style estimator can recover the true $\mu, \Sigma$ of the unknown distribution, but CLIP-style estimator will have a lower variance, which is more stable to accomplish the task.
+where $\leq$ holds element-wise. \end{proof} The results show that, both conventional estimator and zoo of CLIP-style estimator can recover the true $\mu, \Sigma$ of the unknown distribution, but zoo of CLIP-style estimator will have a lower variance, which is more stable to accomplish the task.
 This conclusion holds for any distributions.

-With these theoretical evidence, we kindly argue that biased towards the CLIP is better than biased on conventional fixed datasets.
-In addition, recent advances in incorporating the CLIP model into various tasks~\citep{liu2023more,zhang2023vitaev2,bose2023movieclip} also reveals that the community has utilized the CLIP model on a large scale and pays little attention on these biases.
+With these theoretical evidence, we kindly argue that biased towards the zoo of CLIP-style models is better than biased on conventional fixed datasets.
+In addition, recent advances in incorporating the foundation model into various tasks~\citep{liu2023more,zhang2023vitaev2,bose2023movieclip} also reveals that the community has utilized the foundation model on a large scale and pays little attention on these biases.